bmodee/Teknikattan/docs/source/development.rst

 Development
 ===========

-In this section we give all the instructions necessary to continue the development of this project.
+This section will give all the instructions necessary to continue the development of this project.
-We also give some recommentations for how to go about it.
+Some recommendations for how to go about it will also be given.

 .. toctree::
     :maxdepth: 2